LeoPlatform/connectors/README.md

 ## Create Database connectors:

-#### Assumptions:
+#### Prerequisites :
-For this tutorial, it is assumed that you know how to create bots in the Leo Platform.
-If you don't, check out the README at: https://github.com/LeoPlatform/cli
+ * You know how to create bots in the Leo Platform. (https://github.com/LeoPlatform/cli)
+ * You know how to create AWS permissions.
+ * You know how to do AWS networking.

+### 1: Create a secret key
+If using the AWS secrets manager, create secret keys for your databases.
+The secret names will be used in step 2.

-### 1: Create database connectors
+### 2: Create database connectors
 If you already have a connector setup for this database connection, skip this step.

 Create a new bot with an index.js and package.json.